Paddle through prehistoric paradise.

-- Your boat pilot is a licensed river guide, but this is a non-guided paddling experience.
+- Your boat pilot is a USCG-licensed captain, but this is a non-guided paddling experience.
 We love this trip, and one or more Dig team members may choose to also pay for passage upriver and paddle with your group, but we do not charge for transportation to Lee's Ferry, nor do we charge to accompany any group on the river.

 - There are great restaurants in Page (Bonkers, Bird House, Slackers) and Kanab (Escobar's, Sego ), also the food at Jacob Lake Lodge isn't bad.
 If you want to grab a meal on your way back to Hurricane, UT, there are some options.

 - The fastest way to Lee's Ferry from Hurricane or St. George, UT is via Fredonia, AZ and then over 89-A past Jacob Lake Lodge and on to Vermilion Cliffs.

 - A beautiful route that takes more time, but may be necessary due to road closures, is to take the road from Hurricane to Fredonia, then turn left toward Kanab.
 From there, go to Page, AZ and on to Marble Canyon and Lee's Ferry.
 This route adds at least 45 minutes to your drive, but it is spectacular and gives you the opportunity to drive over the river near the Glen Canyon Dam, as well as the parking area (fee required) for Horseshoe Bend.
 When you have time, the .75-mile walk to the rim of the canyon is worth it.